How did they make Iron in the Iron Age?

 In order to reach the required heat of 1,538 °C, a bellows would be used to constantly blow air into the smelter to increase the temperature, it would also be layered alternatively with coal and iron ore.
 When the temperature was hot enough the iron would melt and start to run out of the ore.
 This first casting of iron is known as pig iron and contains a very high carbon content, something it gained from the other minerals in the rock burning up and running out with the iron.

-Pig iron is very brittle and would shatter if struck hard enough, its so weak that if you had a table knife made from pig iron, you could snap it in half with your hands no problem.
-The reason its called pig iron is due to the layout drawn in the earth to collect the melted iron.
-A line is drawn in the ground from inside the smelter that leads outside were it has rectangle run-offs either side of it, sort of like a collection of suckling pigs either side of their mother.
+Pig iron is very brittle and would shatter if struck hard enough, it’s so weak that if you had a table knife made from pig iron, you could snap it in half by giving it a gentle tap on something hard.
+The reason it’s called pig iron is due to the layout drawn in the earth to collect the melted iron.
+A line is drawn in the ground from inside the smelter that leads outside where it has rectangle run-offs on either side of it, sort of like a collection of suckling pigs on either side of their mother.

 Step 4 – Secondary Smelt

-Since pig iron is pretty much useless, it has to be processed again in order to be useful.
+Since pig iron is pretty much useless, it has to be processed again before it can be made into something useful.
 The second smelting process would be the same as the first, but this time there wouldn’t be all that rock ore inside to burn off and add impurities.
-Smelting a second time didn’t exactly clean the iron perfectly but it did remove enough of the carbon content to make the iron strong enough for tools and weapons.
+Smelting a second time doesn’t exactly clean the iron perfectly but it does remove enough of the carbon content to make the iron strong enough for tools and weapons.

 Step 5 – Forging

-At this stage if you melted your iron down and poured it into a mould, you would have cast iron.
-It is strong enough to make things like pots and basic knives, but it will shatter if hit hard enough, making it useless for swords and heavy wear tools like the plough.
+At this stage, if you melted your iron down and poured it into a mold, you would have cast iron.
+It is strong enough to make things like pots and basic knives, but it will shatter if hit hard enough, making it useless for swords and heavy-wear tools like the plow.

-(Blacksmiths at a settlement could get away with using as little as a bellows to heat their coal fire, and nothing more than a hammer and anvil, or anvil substitue like a solid flat rock)
+(Blacksmiths at a settlement could get away with using a single bellows to heat their coal fire, and nothing more than a hammer and anvil, or anvil substitute like a solid flat rock, but things became more advanced after they got the hang of it)

 When iron is heated and compressed the bonds between the iron molecules become closer together and increase in strength.
-Simply getting the metal red hot and smashing it with a hammer over and over will make it strong enough to make the harder tools, and when people realised this it gave birth the large scale mining operations.
-Hacking ore out of rock and smelting it at the mine site was the most efficient way to distribute it, sending out bars or blocks of metal direct from the mine to settlements would mean they only need their own blacksmiths forge instead of building huge smelters all over the place.
+Simply getting the metal red hot and smashing it with a hammer over and over will make it strong enough to make the harder tools, and when people realized this it gave birth to large-scale mining operations.
+Hacking ore out of rock and smelting it at the mine site was the most efficient way to distribute it, sending out bars or blocks of metal directly from the mine to settlements would mean they only need their own blacksmith forge instead of building huge smelters all over the place.

-The iron age ended in Britain in 45 AD when the Romans invaded the country and with them bringing the technology to make steel.
-The iron age ended at various times depending on where you are in the world and the conditions of the time, for example the iron age ended in Scotland more than 200 years after it did in England as the Romans couldn’t conquer the Scots, which meant they didn’t share their steel making technology with them.
+The Iron Age ended in Britain in 45 AD when the Romans invaded the country and brought with them the technology to make steel.
+The Iron Age ended at various times depending on where you are in the world and the conditions of the time, for example, the Iron Age ended in Scotland more than 300 years after it did in England as the Romans couldn’t conquer the Scots, which meant they didn’t share their steel making technology with them.